matomo-org/developer-documentation/docs/4.x/apis.md

     -   Event names, and parameter list are API.
 -   [Classes](/api-reference/classes) and [Methods](/api-reference/index)
     -   They are tagged with `@api` in our sourcecode. (these docs are automatically generated on each commit.)
+    -   Since PHP 8 argument names of public API's are also considered API
 -   A few console commands are API (the command name and parameter names should not change)
     -   so far we only consider public APIs these commands: `core:archive`, `core:update`, `plugin:activate`, `plugin:deactivate`, `git:pull`, `development:enable`, `development:disable`, `customvariables:set-max-custom-variables`.
     -   some of these commands are setup in crontabs and we shouldn't break them.